ably/ably-js/docs/react.md

 ### useChannel

-The useChannel hook lets you subscribe to a channel and receive messages from it.
+The useChannel hook lets you subscribe to an [Ably Channel](https://ably.com/docs/channels) and receive messages from it.

 ```javascript
 const { channel, ably } = useChannel("your-channel-name", (message) => {